Skip to main content

 06

-Pre-surgical bariatric clearance and psilocybin-assisted therapy readiness under Colorado's Natural Medicine Health Act.
-Clinical interview, brief screening, and a clearance letter sized to the receiving provider's requirements.
+Pre-treatment readiness clearance for psilocybin-assisted therapy under Colorado's Natural Medicine Health Act.
+Clinical interview, safety screening, and a written clearance letter sized to the receiving facilitator's requirements.
+Conducted by Tanner Oliver, LCSW — FRTC's natural-medicine services lead.

 What Testing Looks Like at FRTC